Showing top 0 results 0 results found

 This is exactly the reason why you should not feel bad.

 Customers are the same people as you and they are not always right.
 Don’t let them control your emotions and turn your day into a nightmare!

 If you let them having an impact on your life, you won’t make anyone happy.
 Customers won’t care about it, it won't make a difference to the company you’re working for and the only person who will be suffering will be you.

 Don’t make that happen!

 It’s all about the mindset.
 Even if you don’t like my bits of advice, you will find tricks that will help you to strengthen your “rudeness defences”.

 Maybe you can read a bit about Fish!
 Philosophy and see the bright sides of your work.
-Or maybe you will find something you'll love in How Not to Hate Your Job post?
+Or maybe you will find something you'll love in How To Be More Productive at Work post?
 There are many tips on how to manage stress at work and some of them might be ideal for you.

 And once you will master them, you’ll see that there are no bad people.
 There are just people with problems.
 Even Sauron can be just a person who is having a really bad day.